Want to save your tax dollars and get free lawn and garden fertilizer in exchange for your efforts?

 The conclusion of the study noted that our current approach is the best approach.
 The current approach is to backyard compost food and yard waste, curbside collection and composting of yard waste, recycling all our paper products, composting biosolids and residual food waste going to landfill where landfill gas is collected and sold as a fuel source.

-During the Solid Waste Management Plan review there was extensive discussion on food waste and a commitment to “re-evaluate organic waste diversion opportunities…“ Draft Solid Waste Management Plan can be found here.
+During the Solid Waste Management Plan review there was extensive discussion on food waste and a commitment to “re-evaluate organic waste diversion opportunities…“.
+The RDCO Solid Waste Management Plan can be found here.